Birth Defect Drugs

 Evidence including drug recalls; FDA alerts and medical records can help to demonstrate that a drug is the cause of a birth defect.
 When a victim is able to prove his case, he can recover compensation for medical costs, lost income, pain and suffering, emotional distress and/or wrongful death of the baby.
 Money obtained through a birth defects lawsuit can provide necessary funds to get the child help over the course of his lifetime.Contact a Boston Birth Defect Lawyer

-If you or a loved one has experienced birth defects due to defective drugs, contact the Boston birth injury lawyers at the Law Offices of Jeffrey S. Glassman.
+If you or a loved one has experienced birth defects due to defective drugs, contact the Boston birth injury lawyers at the Jeffrey Glassman Injury Lawyers.